We may earn money or products from the companies mentioned in this post.

 Boule [BOOL] French for “ball,” in culinary terms a round loaf of white bread.
 Can also be called miche.
 A boule’ is basically just a round ‘loaf’ of bread with a super crunchy crust and a soft and chewy center.
 The perfect vehicle for soft butter, honey, jam and/or jelly.
 Boule’ is a rustic round loaf of bread that doesn’t require a pan.
 Made free-form style, usually made in an iron-stone baking vehicle or on a baking sheet lined with parchment.

-Sourdough bread with a slightly sour, tangy flavor created by using a special yeast starter as the leavener.
 San Francisco is known for its superior sourdough bread and many food stores in the area sell packages of dry sourdough starter for home bread bakers.
 Though most sourdough are made from all-purpose flour, there are many delicious variations including those made from whole-wheat or rye flour.
+Basically, sourdough bread has a slightly sour, tangy flavor created by using a special yeast starter as the leavener.
+Most if not all sourdough starters get their start from natural yeast found in the air.

 A delicious free form style sourdough bread.